Daniellappv/pm-leaders-program/Classroom 1: Extreme Ownership.md

 - **Welcome & Introduction**
   - As new project managers, it’s essential to understand the cultural values that drive our company.
-  - Today, we’re focusing on *Extreme Ownership*, which we define as 100% responsibility and being the cause in the matter.
+  - Today, we’re focusing on *Extreme Ownership*, which we define as *100% responsibility* and being the cause in the matter.

-#### What is Extreme Ownership?
+#### What is 100% Responsibility?
 (10 minutes)

 _"Responsibility means being able to respond to the best of your ability to whatever situation you may face in your life."_ Sadhguru

-_"Karma means ultimate responsibility.
-You even take responsibility for your very birth and death."_

-**Without Taking Responsibility For Your Incapabilities, There Is No Possibility Of Becoming Capable.**
+_Without Taking Responsibility For Your Incapabilities, There Is No Possibility Of Becoming Capable._

-Responsibility is about empowerment, not about feeling burdened by past mistakes or the actions of others.

 - **Definition**
-  - "Extreme Ownership means taking complete responsibility for your work, your decisions, and the outcomes of your projects.
-It’s about acknowledging that you are the primary factor in your success or failure."
+  - 100% responsibility means recognizing that you are the cause of everything in your life and work, taking full ownership of your actions and their outcomes, and feeling empowered to act in any situation.
+It’s about actively engaging with challenges and collaborating with your team to drive results.
+It’s about acknowledging that you are the primary factor in your success or failure.
+It is the possibility to ACT.
 - **Key Principles**
   - There are no excuses for obstacles.
   - If someone is blocking you, it’s your job to address it actively.
   - You must be relentless in finding solutions.

-#### What Extreme Ownership is Not (10 minutes)
+#### What 100% Responsibility is Not (10 minutes)

 It’s not about taking on others' responsibilities or doing everything yourself.
 Instead, it’s about leading with accountability, collaborating with your team, and driving results despite challenges.